Welcome to my website!

 JMIR, 2025

 User Demographics are often hidden in social media data due to privacy concerns.
-However, demographic information on Substance Use can provide valuable insights, allowing Public Health policymakers to focus on specific cohorts and develop efficient prevention strategies, especially during global crises like COVID-19.Do Large Language Models (LLMs) Really Understand Personality?
-A Test of Embeddings vs. Zero-Shot
+However, demographic information on Substance Use can provide valuable insights, allowing Public Health policymakers to focus on specific cohorts and develop efficient prevention strategies, especially during global crises like COVID-19.Intersection of Big Five Personality Traits and Substance Use on Social Media Discourse: AI-Powered Observational Study

 Contact Me